Pork Chop Barley Bake

 - Orange slices and fresh rosemary, optional

 - In a large saucepan, saute the barley, onion and celery in 3 tablespoons butter until barley is golden brown and vegetables are tender.
 Add garlic; cook 1 minuet longer.
-Stir in the broth, orange juice, peel and rosemary; bring to a boil.
+Stir in the broth, orange juice, zest and rosemary; bring to a boil.
 Reduce heat; cover and simmer for 35 minutes or until barley is partially cooked.
 Add pecans.

 I can't really rate this recipe, since I made many changes,but I wanted to give my take on it.
 First, I dont like "sweet" meat, but I love barley.
 It seemed like it would go nicely with pork.
 I made the barley as directed, except I didnt add orange juice.
 I just used chicken broth in its place.
 I also sprinkled a little sage in while cooking to make it a little more savory.
 I did not make the glaze.
 Just baked without it.
 It turned out wonderful!
 For those who like the sweetness of oranges and marmalade on their meat, this would be a keeper.
 For those who dont, make it without, and it's still a keeper!